chloe-sijia-hu/nimpression_display/README.md

 # Nimpression - Company Website
 ## Description
-This repository showcases part of my current internship project, a full-stack web application for Nimpression Ltd., a logistics company.
-The app enables customers to learn about the company, obtain quotes, and track deliveries.
-It also assists managers in managing trucks and communicating with customers.
+This repository showcases part of my current internship project: a full-stack web application for Nimpression Ltd., a logistics company.
+The app allows customers to learn about the company, obtain quotes, and track deliveries.
+It also helps managers manage trucks and communicate with customers.

+The web app employs modular coding practices to make the code more reusable.
+It integrates the Google Places API for address autocomplete, and I am currently working on integrating the Distance Matrix API to calculate booking prices.

 ## Key Features (so far)
 ### 1. User-Friendly Homepage: